-The California Department of Fish and Game recommends the following safety measures:
+The California Department of Fish and Wildlife recommends the following safety measures:

 - DO NOT HIKE ALONE: Go in groups, with adults supervising children.
 If you happen to be hiking alone, periodically stop and look behind you.
 Mountain lions typically approach their prey from behind.

 - KEEP CHILDREN CLOSE TO YOU: Observations of captured wild mountain lions reveal that the animals seem especially drawn to children.
 Keep children within your sight at all times.